 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.

-Surgery to remove the tumor may be done, usually followed by radiation therapy.
-Treatment given after the surgery, to increase the chances of a cure, is called adjuvant therapy.
+Surgery to remove the tumor may be done and is usually followed by radiation therapy.
+Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Watchful waiting is closely monitoring a patient's condition without giving any treatment until symptoms appear or change.